-Active Directory Group Policy Object (GPO) is one of my core topics.
-I have a lot to do with it in various projects and as a Microsoft trainer.
-I have collected some templates and links.
+Active Directory group policies, also called Group Policy Object (GPO), are one of my core topics.
+I have a lot to do with this in various projects and as a Microsoft trainer.
+As a result, I have accumulated a number of templates and links.
 This link collection should make your search a little easier.
-Only templates of the vendors or of the projects are listed here.
-I have consciously avoided third-party policies.Continue reading “List of different Group Policy Templates (Updated)”
+Only templates of the respective manufacturers or projects are listed here.
+I have deliberately avoided third-party guidelines.

 As MCT, I have a developer tenant for Office 365, and this year we are finally getting access to the Microsoft 365 function, i.e. Enterprise Mobility and Security.
 The disadvantage is that a new tenant is required and so a migration is pending.
 But at the same time, a lot of things have to be set up from scratch.
 I take the opportunity to write a series of blog posts directly from this.

 This time an article slightly outside the Microsoft world.
 This time there is an excursion into monitoring and the monitoring of web servers under Linux.
 Some know this, nothing is worse than when the website you want to visit is not reachable.
 Since this happened to me 2 times in 2 days, the web server has hung up and I could not find the error, something had to be done.